Disclose the organisation's governance around climate-related risks and opportunities

-- Engage with external Scope 3 reporting experts to support the development of a reporting methodology and to establish a Scope 3 baseline and collect Scope 3 emissions related data across all of the Consultant’s operations.
+- Engage with external Scope 3 reporting experts to support the development of a reporting methodology and to establish a Scope 3 baseline and collect Scope 3 emissions related data across all the contractor’s supply chain.

-- Focus on obtaining broad data from a wide variety of sources impacting the business including capital investment data, green capex forecasts, EU taxonomy KPIs, greenhouse gas emissions, climate change science data, costs of exceptional physical events, network reliability, climate transition pathways and customer feedback.
+- Obtain data from a wide variety of sources impacting the contractor’s operations including capital investment data, green capex forecasts, EU taxonomy KPIs, greenhouse gas emissions, climate change science data, costs of exceptional physical events, network reliability, climate transition pathways and customer feedback.

-- Identify and publish metrics to include climate-related risks and opportunities associated with consultant’s operations including energy, land use, water and waste management.
+- Identify and publish metrics to include climate-related risks and opportunities associated with water, energy, land use and waste management.